 If your phone is 4G LTE-enabled, is “unlocked”, and your existing service provider is either AT&T or T-Mobile, you may be able to use it on the VTel Wireless network.
 If it’s a compatible phone, swapping the SIM card in your phone for one provided by us and adjusting APN settings will bring the device to the network.
 If your phone is locked to another carrier, it cannot be used with VTel Wireless.
 AT&T and T-Mobile devices generally use the same “bands” that we use because we own the same frequencies, while Verizon phones are less likely to be compatible because they own different frequencies.
 Our network uses bands 4 , 17, 12 & 41.
 (We hate the concept of “locked” phones that force the customer to be beholden to one wireless carrier and we’re actively lobbying our politicians in Washington to help address this customer-unfriendly idea.)

 Our plans are priced based on data usage, with the lowest priced plan starting at $10/mo for 2GB of data.

 Currently, VTel is providing data-only plans, so customers can make calls using a third-party VoIP service such as Skype, Viber, We Chat, Spin, or Google Voice.
 In the future, VTel plans to offer high-definition voice calling using brand-new VoLTE (Voice over LTE) technology.

-Not today, but we expect to be able to offer roaming to our customers sometime in 2019.
-VTel has entered into an agreement with a major national carrier to provide data roaming service outside the range of our network.
+Not yet.
+VTel has currently entered into an agreement with a major national carrier to provide data roaming service outside the range of our network for now.

 When we launch voice service, we expect to offer this completely free of charge.
 With VTel Wireless, you have the freedom to choose how to use your data.
 In the new world of 4G LTE, voice IS data.
 In other words, voice is free with VTel Wireless.